-The Project owner will proceed with the necessary monitoring measures as established in the procedures from the Electric System National Operator (ONS - from the Portuguese Operador Nacional do Sistema), Brazilian Electricity Regulatory Agency (ANEEL from the Portuguese Agência Nacional de Energia Elétrica)

-and the Electric Power Commercialization Chamber (CCEE form the Portuguese Câmara de Comercialização de Energia Elétrica).
+The Project owner will proceed with the necessary monitoring measures as established in the procedures from the Electric System National Operator (ONS - from the Portuguese Operador Nacional do Sistema), Brazilian Electricity Regulatory Agency (ANEEL from the Portuguese Agência Nacional de Energia Elétrica) and the Electric Power Commercialization Chamber (CCEE form the Portuguese Câmara de Comercialização de Energia Elétrica).
+All data collected as part of monitoring plan is going to be electronically archived and kept for two years after the end of the crediting period or the last issuance of CERs for this project activity, whichever occurs later.

-The ONS is the entity responsible for coordinating and controlling the operation of generation and transmission facilities in the National interconnected Power System (NIPS) under supervision and regulation of ANEEL41 which is the regulatory agency providing favourable conditions for the electric power market to develop a balance between the agents and the benefit of society42.
-CCEE is a not-for-profit, private, civil organization company that is in charge of carrying out the wholesale transactions and commercialization of electric power within the NIPS, for both Regulated and Free Contracting Environments and for the spot market43.
+The ONS is the entity responsible for coordinating and controlling the operation of generation and transmission facilities in the National interconnected Power System (NIPS) under supervision and regulation of ANEEL which is the regulatory agency providing favourable conditions for the electric power market to develop a balance between the agents and the benefit of society.
+CCEE is a not-for-profit, private, civil organization company that is in charge of carrying out the wholesale transactions and commercialization of electric power within the NIPS, for both Regulated and Free Contracting Environments and for the spot market.